-The Kala Satin is the best ukulele offers a number of features that will appeal to a broad range of players; beginner, intermediate or experienced.
+The Kala Satin is the best ukulele because it offers a number of features that will appeal to a broad range of players; beginner, intermediate or experienced.
 For starters, the shape and design of this ukulele provide the opportunity for the generation of sound that is rich and full of depth; offering pleasurable highs and sonorous lows that keep audiences captivated.

 The tuners of the Kala ukulele are made from chrome.
 This material will ensure that your instrument stays in tune for consistent periods of time.
-It also allows for

 Other compelling features of the Kala Satin include 12 silver nickel frets as well as fret positions on the neck and the fingerboard of the ukulele.